There are two types of surrogacy, ‘straight’ and ‘host’.

 Straight (or traditional) surrogacy

 Straight surrogacy is the simplest and least expensive form of surrogacy and is also known as artificial insemination.
-The surrogate mother uses an insemination kit to become pregnant using the intended father’s semen.
+The surrogate uses an insemination kit to become pregnant using the intended father’s semen.
 The baby will therefore be conceived using the surrogate’s egg.

 Some people prefer to use a clinic for inseminations, but it can also happen at home and can therefore seem a more natural and less ‘medical’ way of becoming pregnant than host surrogacy.
 It can, however, can be harder emotionally for both the surrogate and the intended parents.